nuagenetworks/vspkdoc/_sources/v6/nulink.rst.txt

 - ``external_id``: External object ID.
 Used for integration with third party systems

-- ``type``: This is used to distinguish between different type of links: hub and spoke, ip address, VNS border router links.
+- ``type``: This is used to distinguish between different type of links: hub and spoke, IP address, VNS border router links.